websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/importing-exporting-pages-and-content.md

 * Some naming collisions are handled automatically.
 For example, if the LAR you're importing and the Site both have a page with the same friendly URL, a number is appended to the friendly URL and incremented until the collision no longer occurs.
 The same is true for category names that collide.
 * You can restore your Site with the latest LAR, but to do so you must delete your Site entirely and then create a new Site with the same name to import the LAR into.
 This avoids potential data conflicts between content that exists both in the LAR and in the Site.

-If you want to regularly move pages from one server to another, you should use Liferay Portal's changelist (7.2 Staging environment) instead of a LAR.
-See the [Changelists](TODO) (7.2 [Staging](TODO)) section for more details.
+If you want to regularly move pages from one server to another, you should use the Changelist feature(7.2 Staging environment), instead of a LAR.
+See the [Changelists]() (7.2 [Staging]() <!-- TODO: Fix links --> section for more details.

 ```note::
   Periodically exporting LARs is *not* a backup solution; it should only be used to migrate information between two environments.
 Please refer to the `Backing up a Liferay Portal Installation <../../installation-and-upgrades/maintaining-a-liferay-dxp-installation/backing-up.md>`_ section for information on backing up Liferay Portal.